campbead/RealityTV/project_notes.md

 ## 18 Jan 2020

 I've setup my other PC to run the program and have downloaded the first batch.
 Now I have some manual processing and also to acquire more data sources.

+# 19 Jan 2020
+Setup the datasheet for coding the data and coded one episode.
+It takes a while..
+But that's okay.